Watson Woods Partnership

 An Award is a legal document prepared by surveyors to resolve a dispute.
 It contains legal preambles and recites rights and obligations and list precautions and provisions that the surveyors consider necessary.

-With a Party Wall Award the Party Wall surveyor(s) will usually make a additional inspection at the end, to ensure the works are properly finished and no damage has been caused.
-This is the main effective difference between an Agreement and an Award.
-However a Final inspection can always be 'bolted-on' to a Party Wall Agreement.
+With a Party Wall Award the Party Wall surveyor(s) will sometimes make a additional inspection at the end to ensure the works are properly finished and no damage has been caused.
+With an Agreement further inspections would only be made if requested, however a Final inspection can always be 'bolted-on' to a Party Wall Agreement if required.

 Some surveyors advise people who have receive notices for simple works to dissent, have a dispute, and then appoint that surveyor to resolve the dispute by an Award.
 It should be remembered that Party Wall Surveyors earn more fees from dispute than from agreements.

 A Party Wall Agreement is a formal agreement between neighbours following the service of a notice under the Party Wall Act.

 Agreements that we prepare will normally

 include a Schedule of Condition of the neighbors property (This is really the most important element as it is the tool which is used to judge if any damage has been caused), plus copies of the scheme drawings and notice/consent.
 We use a Phantom 4 drone to survey roofs and part of buildings that are not easily accessible by conventional means. (see example photo below)

 A Party Wall Agreement does not lessen any of the rights or protection that the Adjoining Owner would have if a Party Wall Award had been made.

 If following an agreement any dispute subsequently arises in relation to the works then a surveyor or two surveyors can still resolve the matter by a Party Wall Award.
 Therefore by having a Party Wall Agreement neighbours are not ‘signing away their rights’.